wp-plugins/folder-gallery/readme.txt

 == Changelog ==

-= 1.3.1b3 [2013-08-14] =
-* Option (and attribute) to sort pictures by filename in reverse order

-= 1.3.1b2 [2013-08-07] =
-* New 'smartfilename' option for subtitle style
-* Set width of thumbnail div
-* Misc changes

-= 1.3.1b1 [2013-08-06] =
+= 1.4b1 [2013-08-26] =
-* Global option to display the subtitle under the picture thumbnail.
+* Global option to display the caption under the picture thumbnail.
 * Several changes in layout and CSS.
 Hopefully it breaks nothing!
+* New 'smartfilename' option for caption style
+* Option (and attribute) to sort pictures by filename in reverse order
+* Compatibility with PhotoSwipe WP plugin
 * Minor bug fixes

 = 1.3 [2013-08-05] =
 * Update Lightbox 2 JS to 2.6 (JQuery/Wordpress 3.6 compatibility)
 * Update Fancybox JS to 2.1.5
-* Global option to set picture's subtitle style (default, subtitle, subtitlewithoutextension, none)
+* Global option to set picture's caption style (default, filename, filenamewithoutextension, none)
 * Global option to set autoplay speed when Fancy Box engine is selected.
 * Option to display the thumbnails of the first pictures only.
 Read the FAQ!
 * Several changes and improvements related to single-thumbnail-gallery (thumbnails="single").
 Read the FAQ!